petermuenstermann/Blupp/README.md

       }
     }

-The Signal normally is 'low', whereas the output of the R receiver is normally 'high' which means open-collector open.
+The Signal normally is 'low', whereas the output of the IR Rreceiver is normally 'high' (which means open-collector open).
+We add a open collector/drain transistor to the control output of the Wemos module, which gives a logical OR with the IR receiver and bypasses the problem with the 5V signals on the BiOrb PC board.
+So we can use the remote control and teh Wemos module simultaneously.

+## Wifi setup
+The wifi Setup is mainly taken from the _ESPWifiMulti_ examples for the Wemos module.
+The connection status is coded over the color of the BiOrb Lamp.

+## getting the network time
+The code is taken from the _NTP-TZ-DST_ example program.

+If the network time is received, the program iterates thru all the "lamp events" until the present daytime.

+## web server with remote control
+I found the very wonderful demo _FSBrowser_ based on the _ESP8266WebServer_ library